divadbaroon/Juno/README.md

-## Juno: The all-in-one platform for streamlined AI customization and interaction
+# Juno

-Juno allows you to create, customize, and interact with AI directly in your web browser.
+## Create, customize, and interact with AI directly in your web browser.

 Features include:
 - Quick Start guide for easy setup
 - Lab for building custom AI from scratch
 - Library of pre-made AI components